 CITY OF BURLINGTON IDLING RESTRICTION ORDINANCE

 The city of Burlington has a no idling ordinance (Chapter 20 Motor Vehicles and Traffic > 20-55 General Prohibitions - scroll to (e) ) which restricts vehicle idling to three minutes, with certain exemptions.
 Pictured: no idling sign in Burlington.

 IDLING LAWS IN OTHER STATES

 As of 2014, a total of 19 U.S. states have statewide idling laws.
-Additional states have laws in effect in certain cities and/or counties.
+Additional states have jurisdictional idling laws.
 These laws cover at least trucks over a certain weight, with seven covering all vehicles.
 Maximum idling time limits vary from three to 15 minutes (usually in any 60-minute period).
 All of these laws have listings of exceptions or exemptions related to safety, operation, or comfort.

 The American Transportation Research Institute (ATRI), a well-known leader in transportation-related research, compiles an updated list of commercial vehicle idling regulations (according to weight and class), as well as those states with all motor vehicle idling laws.
 In addition, Clean Cities, an initiative of the U.S. Department of Energy (DOE), has launched IdleBase, a comprehensive database of known idling laws related to the idling of all classes of on-road vehicles.
 The database, which covers vehicles ranging from motorcycles and passenger cars to school buses and heavy-duty trucks, is available here for download.